ludvigeriksson/TwitterLaunchAnimation/README.md

 ![](/resources/twitter-launch-animation - baner.png)

 ## About
-Project with launch animation as Twitter.
-On GitHub many projects, but this is very similar to the original animation and you can use it your project very simple
+Twitter-like launchscreen animation.
+There are a lot of projects on Github with the same objective, but this one is very similar to the original animation and you can use it in your project in a very simple way

 <img src="https://raw.githubusercontent.com/IvanVorobei/TwitterLaunchAnimation/master/resources/twitter-launch-animation - mockup_preview.gif" width="600">

-## Requires
+## Requirements
 Xcode 8 and Swift 3.
-Ready for use ios8+
+Ready for use on iOS 8+

-## Integrate
+## Integration

-Drop in the Sparrow folder to your Xcode project (make sure to enable "Copy items if needed" and "Create groups").
+Drop in Sparrow folder to your Xcode project (make sure to enable "Copy items if needed" and "Create groups").

 Or via CocoaPods:

     pod 'Sparrow/LaunchAnimation’, :git => 'https://github.com/IvanVorobei/Sparrow.git’

-## How use
+## How to use
-Add line code in AppDelegate file:
+Add just one line of code in AppDelegate file:

 	SPLaunchAnimation.asTwitter(onWindow: self.window!)

-Realy simple?
-It use LaunchScreen with name "LaunchScreen.stroryboard" for default.
-If on launchScreen many subviews (not one) - set numeric subviews "numberLogoAsSubview" when call "asTwitter".
-Please, not use raster picture in image on launchScreen, you will see a bad mask when animation start.
-Use vector, ex. pdf
+Sounds really simple, doesn't it?
+It uses LaunchScreen with name "LaunchScreen.stroryboard" for default.
+If there are a lot of subviews on your launchscreen, set numeric subviews "numberLogoAsSubview" when call "asTwitter".
+Please, do not use raster picture on launchScreen, you will see freezing mask when the animation starts.
+Do use vector one, ex. pdf

 or use

 	let twitterLogoBezierPath = SPBezierPathFigure.logoTwitter()
     SPLaunchAnimation.asTwitter(withIcon: twitterLogoBezierPath, onWindow: self.window!)

-It is func more difficult, but it looks perfect.
-You shoud set vector image in launchScreen and crete UIBezierPath identical you logo.
-When the animation starts - logo quietly replaced with bezierPath-variant and scale animation look perfect for any device.
-For ex. you can find twitter logo in bezierPath-variant in project (not install with pods)
+This way is more difficult, but it looks better.
+You should set vector image on the launchScreen and create UIBezierPath identical to you logo.
+When the animation starts - logo is quietly replaced with bezierPath-variant and scale-animation looks perfect on all devices.
+Just for example: you can find twitter logo in bezierPath-variant in the project(which is not installed with pods)

-## Problems and advice
+## Problems and a piece of advice
-Logo should vector.
-In animations used a large scale and problems of bitmap images - loss of quality with scale.
-I recomended use BezierPath, but if this is not possible - UIImage in pdf
+Do use vector logo.
+Raster images cause quality loss with large scaling.
+I recommend you to use BezierPath, but if it's not possible UIImage in pdf is a good alternative

-## Realy Twitter Launсh animation?
+## Is it real Twitter Launсh animation?
-Twitter developers use intuitive animation: first, the logo is compressed further - increasing.
-To animation was look good should be used timing curves.
-But the standard curve did not give a result similar to the real laucnh animation.
+Twitter developers use intuitive animation: firstly the logo is compressed, then it's enlargen.
+In order to make animation looks good, timing curves should be used.
+But the standard curve don't give the result similar to the real launch animation.
 Experimentally, I've found the correct curve

-##  How I compared with original
+## Comparison with original
-I rec the screen of iPhone for the launch of the original animation and compared frame with my project, correcting and adjusting values.
-I spent a week at the correction values
+I recorded the screen with the launch of the original animation and compared frame with my project, correcting and adjusting values.
+I spent a week on correcting the values

 <img src="https://raw.githubusercontent.com/IvanVorobei/TwitterLaunchAnimation/master/resources/twitter-launch-animation - compare.gif" width="400">

 ## Other
-In the project, you can find my library [Sparrow](https://github.com/IvanVorobei/Sparrow).
-If you used CocoaPods - installed only a part of the library with launch animation.
-If you import files to a project as static library (drag and drop) - you can easily import files only for launch animation
+In the project you can find my library [Sparrow](https://github.com/IvanVorobei/Sparrow).

 ![](/resources/twitter-launch-animation - frequently-asked-questions.png)

 ## License
 TwitterLaunchAnimation-project is released under the MIT license.
-See LICENSE.md for details.
+Check LICENSE.md for details.

 ## Contact